Lloyd Center

-Lloyd Center is a shopping mall in the Lloyd District of Portland, Oregon, United States, just northeast of downtown, that opened in 1960.
-It is owned by the Urban Renaissance Group and KKR Real Estate Finance Trust Inc. The mall features three floors of shopping, with the third level serving mostly as professional office spaces, a food court, and U.S. Education Corporation's Carrington College.
-Lloyd Center also includes the Lloyd Center Ice Skating Rink, which has become the main draw for the mall.
-There are currently no anchors in the mall.
-There are vacant anchor spaces left by Macy's, Marshalls, Nordstrom, and Sears.
-Junior anchors include Barnes & Noble.
-The paved lots built as part of the mall comprise 8,000 parking spaces.
+Lloyd Center is a defunct mall in the eponymous Lloyd District of Portland, Oregon, United States, northeast of downtown, across the Willamette River.
+Opened in 1960, it was initially said to have been the largest shopping mall in the world, or at least the Pacific Northwest.

+The mall featured three floors of shopping, with the third level serving mostly as professional office spaces, a food court, and U.S. Education Corporation's Carrington College.
+Lloyd Center also included the Lloyd Center Ice Skating Rink, which became the main draw for the mall, and an 8,000 space parking garage.
+The mall closed permanently on August 8, 2026.